requirejs/require-cs/README.md

 optimizer, your CoffeeScript files can be translated to JavaScript, and inlined into optimized layers for fast performance.

+In development, it uses XMLHttpRequest to fetch the .coffee files, so you can only fetch files that are on the same domain as the HTML page, and most browsers place restrictions on using XMLHttpRequest from local file URLs, so use a web server to serve your .coffee files.

 ## Usage

 1) Download the latest release version of cs.js.
-It includes the CoffeeScript. implementation.
+It includes the CoffeeScript implementation.

 2) Reference CoffeeScript files via the cs! plugin name: